p2panda/tauri-example/README.md

 ## Storage

-Tauri chooses where app data is stored based on expected platform specific locations.
+Tauri recommends where app data should be stored based on expected platform specific locations.

 Linux: Resolves to `$XDG_DATA_HOME` or `$HOME/.local/share`.
 macOS: Resolves to `$HOME/Library/Application Support`.